Future of Work: Upskilling and Career Resilience Resources

 - Economic Layoff - energy industry downturn rippled through other service sectors across region; 1 in 8 are unemployed.
 Detour: Move; change industries.

 - Surprise Termination - new manager arrives, fires employee, hires friend.
-Detour: Substitute teach; one of many job applications led to hire by prior internship manager.
+Detour: Substitute taught in local schools to pay bills; applied 'everywhere' for months, finally hired by a previous manager for new opening.

 - Probation Recovery - six-month probation following a judgment error, can be fired any day without notice.
 Detour: refocus attention and energy, win awards for new initiatives and sales growth.